-(Note: See our huge How To Find The Best DJ Name: 25 Tips, Tricks & Shortcuts article for a newer version of this.)
-So you’re ready to start DJing out in bars and clubs, and of course will need a name.
+(Note: Also, see our huge How To Find The Best DJ Name: 25 Tips, Tricks & Shortcuts article for a some more great tips.)
+So you’re ready to start DJing out in bars and clubs, and of course you will need a name.
 This is your one chance to get it right, and whatever you choose now will stick with you for your whole DJing life.
 So how do you do it?
 What are the mistakes to avoid?
 And how do you know when you’ve found a good one?

 1. Try your own name

 You may have a really cool name, or at least an OK one.
 I have an OK one (“Phil Morse”) and I stuck with it, but you may be really lucky and have a great “real” name.
 (An old DJ partner of mine, Herbie Saccani, had such a name.)

 Drawbacks?
 If you’re DJing for “cash-no-invoice” (damn you!) and the taxman hits you in 10 years with a load of flyers and the question: “Where did all the money go?” you may have some swift answering to do.
 (I know someone who was arrested at an airport on the way to a gig abroad for this very reason.)
 Also, if you are a merchant banker by day, do you really want your DJing alter ego showing up all over the web when your boss Googles you?
 Think it through now while you can.